matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/production.md

 ## Server (Sequencer) & Prover

-After configuring your hyperchain, you can generate docker images for your server and prover.
+After configuring your ZK Chain, you can generate docker images for your server and prover.
 To do that run `zk stack docker-setup`.

 This command will guide you to properly name and tag your image.
 After building it, a docker compose file will be available so you can run the images on whichever cloud environment you desire.